-She motioned toward the wall where lay a brown, carton box I hadn’t noticed at all.
-“The Lord is our shepherd, we lack nothing.”
+She motioned toward a brown, carton box I haven’t noticed at all.
+“The Lord is our shepherd.
+We lack nothing.”

 Mina was eerily good at hiding things.
 With a quick glance, I confirmed the box indeed lay in the position where I wouldn’t see it from any other angle than when standing in the kitchen.

-Since Lucielle didn’t strike me as the patient type, I better got moving on the case, else my employment would have a shorter lifespan than my sister.
-I put on my leather duster, donned my cowboy hat and headed to the Dewin Institute.
+Lucielle didn’t strike me as the patient type, so I had to get moving on the case.
+I buttoned up my shirt, put on a tie, slipped into my leather duster, donned my cowboy hat, and headed to the Dewin Institute.